"Fake pastors have massive following": Ohemaa Mercy grieves in video

 Ohemaa Mercy Says Fake Pastors Have Massive Following, Grieves For People Who Follow Them, Video

-- Gospel singer Ohemaa Mercy has cried out over the lack of discernment on Christians in Ghana
+- Gospel singer Ohemaa Mercy has cried out over the lack of discernment of Christians in Ghana

 - In a recent interview, she said that many fake pastors lie in their preachings to win souls for their church

-- Her statements in the video sparked massive debate on social media
+- Her statements in the video have sparked a massive debate on social media

 Ghanaian gospel singer Ohemaa Mercy has raised concerns about Christians following fake pastors and the massive following of such fake men of God.